LinguList/server/README.md

 ## Next Steps

-* manage remote file access in ajax statements by catching specific statements and having Python handle downloading and sending them (this should be easily doable by defining a specific "outgoing portal" which is catched by the server and then served accordingly)
+* manage remote file access in ajax statements by catching specific statements and having Python handle downloading and sending them (this should be easily doable by defining a specific "outgoing portal" which is catched by the server and then served accordingly) **already done, at least basically**
 * manage the whole interactive interface and define the wanted functionalities
 * manage a cache directory in which data will be stored temporarily (especially when downloading things with urllib, but this could be the basic Python cache)
-* arrange the server in such a way that once it is being given Markdown files it serves them with a given header and converts them to HTML
+* arrange the server in such a way that once it is being given Markdown files it serves them with a given header and converts them to HTML **done**
-* arrange some quit-button that stops the server process (basic should be some interface website, the very index
+* arrange some quit-button that stops the server process (basic should be some interface website) **done, added a quit button that stops the server, but the user has to close the website**

 ## Current experience with Remote access